FIWARE/tutorials.Big-Data-Flink/README.md

 ```

 The `OrionSource` accepts a port number as a parameter.
-The data received from this source is a `DataStream` of `NgsiEvent` objects.
+The connector will be listening through this port to data coming from Orion.
+These data will be in the form of a `DataStream` of `NgsiEvent` objects.

 You can check the details of this object in the [connector docs](https://github.com/ging/fiware-cosmos-orion-flink-connector/blob/master/README.md#orionsource).

 In the example, the first step of the processing is flat-mapping the entities.
-This operation is performed in order to put together the entity objects of severall NGSI Events.
+This operation is performed in order to put together the entity objects of all the NGSI Events received in a period of time.

 ```scala